mtlynch/mtlynch.io/content/posts/code-review-love/index.md

 images:
 - code-review-love/og-cover.jpg
 ---
-Most discussion of code review best practices focuses on what the reviewer should do.
-But the reviewer is only part of the equation.
-The author has just as important a role in ensuring a productive review.
-This post discusses techniques for improving your code reviews when you're the author.
+Most advice around code reviews focuses on what the reviewer should do.
+But the author is just as important to a successful code review as the reviewer.
+Sadly, there is little guidance for authors, so people make big mistakes simply because they don't know an alternative.

-By the end of this article, you're going to be so good at sending your code out for review that **your reviewer will fall in love with you**.
+This article describes best practices for participating in a code review when you're the author.
+In fact, by the end of this post, you're going to be so good at sending your code out for review that **your reviewer will fall in love with you**.

 ## But I don't want my reviewer to fall in love with me